Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 4

 them at all.
 Poor old Geoff McCrae

-while I was ill Geoff had to sort reprimand
+while I was ill Geoff had to sort ^reprimand

-some one or rather some one wanted
+some one or rather some one wantedsorting ^reprimanding badly & he first wanted Bert

 Layh to sort them & next when Layh